Alejogb1/job-board/blog-data/how-do-i-group-searchkick-results-by-name.md

 id: "how-do-i-group-searchkick-results-by-name"
 ---

-Alright, let's tackle this.
-I remember dealing with a similar situation a few years back while building a product catalog search for a mid-sized retailer; the users needed results grouped by product *name*, despite variations in other attributes like color or size.
+, let's tackle this.
+I remember dealing with a similar situation a few years back while building a product catalog search for a mid-sized retailer; the users needed results grouped by product _name_, despite variations in other attributes like color or size.
 Searchkick is quite effective at indexing, but grouping directly within the query requires a nuanced approach.
 It's not something Searchkick handles automatically out-of-the-box, which can be a bit of a stumbling block if you are coming from pure relational database thinking.

 Essentially, what you’re aiming for isn't standard full-text search behavior, which focuses on relevance scores across documents.
 We’re moving into aggregation territory – grouping documents based on a shared field.
-While Elasticsearch, which Searchkick leverages, has sophisticated aggregation capabilities, Searchkick's interface doesn’t expose them directly for the purpose of grouping query *results* in a single step.
+While Elasticsearch, which Searchkick leverages, has sophisticated aggregation capabilities, Searchkick's interface doesn’t expose them directly for the purpose of grouping query _results_ in a single step.
 Hence we’ll need to be a bit strategic.

 The core problem stems from how Searchkick's query method is designed.
-It's geared towards ranking and filtering based on the *content* of individual documents.
+It's geared towards ranking and filtering based on the _content_ of individual documents.
 Grouping by a specific field is a separate concern that falls more squarely into the realm of post-processing.
 We can’t expect a single query to magically return a grouped structure.
 We need to do a bit of manual work ourselves.

 Here's how I typically approach this, breaking it into steps: